-- 1. Press the ESC key to enter the menu, then press NEXT repeatedly until you reach the VIEW MEMORY? prompt.
-Press ENT. - 2.
+- 1. Press the [ESC] key to enter the menu, then press [NEXT] repeatedly until you reach the VIEW MEMORY ? prompt.
+Press [ENT]. - 2.
 Your system displays event summary lines and point text in this order: fire alarm summary line, point text for each fire alarm event; fire trouble summary line, point text for each fire trouble event; trouble summary line, and point text for each trouble event.
-Press NEXT to scroll through the events.
+Press [NEXT] to scroll through the events.
 If there are no events to view, NO EVENTS displays. - 3.
-Return to idle text at any time by pressing ESC.
+Return to idle text at any time by pressing [ESC].

-FIRE TEST?
+FIRE TEST ?

-Use the Fire Test function to test fire points to be certain they function properly.
-During the test, you walk from one point to another and activate each one.
-This activity is called a Fire Walk Test.
+Use this function to test fire points to be certain they function properly.
 You can review untested points at your command center to help locate the remaining detectors to be tested.

-When the Fire Test function starts, it will test the sounds emitted during a fire alarm and activate the command center sounder for 2 seconds.
-The AC will be disabled for 4 minutes in order to test the system's battery power.
-If the battery cannot maintain the system for the 4 minute period, the command center will appear to go dead.
-If the command center appears to go dead, contact your servicing company.
+Upon initiation, the fire test will test the fire pattern on the alarm output and ring the command center sounder for 2 seconds.
+The AC is disabled for 4 minutes in order to test the system's battery power.
+If the battery cannot maintain the system for the 4 minute period, the command center appears to go dead.
+If this happens, contact your servicing company.
 At the end of the 4 minute period, AC is returned to the system and the panel restores.
-A message will be sent to your monitoring facility at the beginning and end of the Fire Walk Test.
-During the Fire Walk Test, no alarms will be sent to your monitoring facility.
-If there is no activity on the system for 20 minutes, the system will automatically exit from the Fire Test function.
+A message is sent to your monitoring facility upon initiation and completion of the Fire Test.
+During the Fire Test, no alarms are sent to your monitoring facility.

+If there is no activity on the system for 20 minutes, the system automatically exits from the Fire Test.